Sexual health · Reviewed by a physician

 A single negative test is not always the end of the story.
 Repeat testing is commonly recommended in these situations (per CDC):

-• HIV: repeat at three months after a high-risk exposure if the initial test was a fourth-generation Ag/Ab test, or sooner if a NAT was used.
+- HIV: repeat at around three months after a high-risk exposure if the initial test was a fourth-generation Ag/Ab test, or sooner if a NAT was used.

-• Hepatitis C: repeat at six months if the initial antibody test was negative and exposure risk was significant.
+- Hepatitis C: repeat later if the initial antibody test was negative and exposure risk was significant.

-• Syphilis: repeat at six weeks and three months if the initial test was early and the exposure risk was significant.
+- Syphilis: repeat after several weeks and again at around three months if the initial test was early and the exposure risk was significant.

-• After treatment for chlamydia, gonorrhea, or trichomoniasis: the CDC recommends a "test of reinfection" about three months after treatment because reinfection from an untreated partner is common (per CDC).
-This is not a test of cure — it is a test to see whether reinfection has occurred.
+- After treatment for chlamydia, gonorrhea, or trichomoniasis: CDC recommends retesting about three months after treatment because reinfection from an untreated partner is common (per CDC).
+This is a test for reinfection, not a test of cure.

 Cost is not a reason to delay a recommended retest.
 Panels are available without insurance at Labcorp locations — see STD testing cost without insurance for a plain-English breakdown of what to expect.